-Learn how to play good defense.
-Here's a list of key aspects of good defending in soccer.
-Use these standards as your guide and you'll be well on your way to playing tough defense, no matter who you're playing against or facing, whether it's Messi or the neighbor kid down the street.
+Let's learn how to play good defense in soccer.
+Here's a list of key aspects of good defending.
+Use these standards as your guide and you'll be well on your way to playing tough defense, no matter who you're playing against or facing, whether it's Lionel Messi or the neighbor kid down the street.
 Well, actually, not sure who can stop Messi these days, but this list will give you at least an edge.

 Here's a quick run down of the keys to playing good defense in soccer: